Holographic-Sol/Rapture/README.txt

 WHAT DOES IT DO?
-Mode 1: (Default) Copy Missing - Only copies file names not found in backup directory.
+Mode 1: (Default) Copy Missing - Only copies file names not found in destination directory.
 Mode one is useful if you dont edit the files. (like a music library, picture directory etc...)

 Mode 2: Comprehensive - Is Mode One plus compares file timestamps so if source timestamp is newer than destination timestamp destination file will be ammended.